XpiritBV/ContainerWorkshop2018/docs/Lab7-Security.md

 ## Secrets and Docker

 You must have noticed that the connection string to the database contains a username and password.
-The connection string is set in an environment variable that is stored in the `docker-compose.yml` and `docker-compose.azure.yml` file .
+The connection string is set in an environment variable that is stored in the `docker-compose.yml` and `gamingwebapp.k8s-static.yaml` file .
 Even though this file is only relevant during startup when the environment variables are set on containers, these secrets inside running containers are easily accessible when you have access to the host.

 Open a Docker CLI and find a running container on your host.
 This can be your development machine or the Docker cluster from the previous lab.
 Run one of the following command depending on your choice:

 ```
-docker ps                           -- Single host
+docker ps
-docker services ls retrogaming      -- Cluster
 ```
 Pick any running container, but preferably the web API which actually contains the connection string in an environment variable.
 Use its container ID to inspect it.
 You should find the `Env` section that contains all variables for the current environment.
 ```